publiccodenet/about/activities/communication/sending-newsletters.md

 Use "Duplicate" to get a copy of the email that you can modify.
 Make sure that the appropriate tags are selected as recipients for this email.

-Edit the newsletter and click Save when you are done.
+"Edit" the newsletter and click "Save" when you are done.

 ## Test the email